 Navratri is a festival of worship and devotion.
 Navratri is the nine days festival celebrated to worship Mother Goddess Maa Durga.
 Nav’ means Nine and ‘Ratri’ means Nights, hence the name of the Nine-Night festival also.
 During these nine nights and ten days, 9 different forms of Goddess Durga is worshipped, which is also known as Navdurga.
 Goddess Durga is the root of everything in this universe.
 The nine manifestations Maa Durga, the Nava Durga, whether worshiped with religious fervor during Navaratri, it is believed, lift the divine spirit in us and fill us with renewed happiness.

-Navratri comes twice a year, in March-April and September-October.
+Navratri comes twice a year (there are also two secret navaratri – gupta navratri), in March-April and September-October.
 Shardiya Navratri, also popular as Ashwin Navratris, is the nine-day festival observed in Ashvin month.
 The dates of the festival are determined according to the Hindu lunar calendar, the festival may be held for a day more or a day less.
 The leading Navrati festival held in month Ashwina.
 The nine nights festival of Navratri begins on the first day (Pratipada) of Ashwina means the bright fortnight of the Hindu lunar month of Ashwin.
 This year Shardiya Navratri or Sharad Navratri 2015 is from 13th October (Tuesday) to 22nd October (Thursday) as per Hindu calendar.
 The tenth day is celebrated as Vijayadashami( Dussehra) will be on 22nd October, 2015 (Thursday), when idols of Goddess Durga are immersed into the water body.
 This Navratri with the Grace of Maa Durga, we will celebrate these navratris for 10 days.

 Shard Navratri or Ashwin Navratri 2015 Dates